3lLobo/Blocqbook/README.md

 ## Poaps

 Did we say [POAPS](https://poap.xyz/)?
 Hell Yeah, we did.
 We are giving out POAPs to the early users of Blocqbook.
 Do grab one & mint them for free in the Gnosis chain.
+We also display POAPS of other wallets and notify when we have POAPS in common.

 ## Tech Stack